-If you’re brand new to Procreate, this is a great tutorial to start with.
-This step-by-step guide walks you through everything you need to know before you even install the app—from how pros use Procreate to the hardware you need to use the program.
+If you’re brand-new to Procreate, start here.
+This step-by-step guide walks you through the basics—from the hardware you need to use the program to using layers.

 Then, it guides you through setting up your canvas and creating your first design.
 You’ll learn the different features within Procreate, including actions, brushes, layers, and functions like undo and redo.
 The tutorial then explains how to sketch, add texture, create backgrounds, and export your illustration.
 If you’re a beginner, don’t skip this tutorial—it will give you a solid foundation that will allow you to transition seamlessly to more advanced, involved Procreate app tutorials.

 Intro to Procreate: Illustrating on the iPad With Brooke Glaser

 Texturing Illustrations in Procreate With Jamie Bartlett

 If you want to make your illustrations look more organic and less computer-generated, this is the tutorial for you.
 Texturing your Procreate illustrations can give them a hand-drawn, vintage look and feel.
 In this Skillshare class, graphic designer Jamie Bartlett provides comprehensive Procreate tutorials for using the brushes that come with Procreate and creating your own custom brushes to add depth and texture to your illustrations.